Audrey-Hermans/blog/en/about.md

 - a card deck, to read myself in the moment
 - a pencil, always ready to shape whatever inspiration shows up

+[Meet me on the bundle page](/en/bundle/) — I’ll show you how I pack my bag to travel light, without leaving behind what truly matters.